-Educators' Survey: The critical importance of personnel in Jewish education dictates that an educators' survey be an early and major component of the needs analysis.
+Given the critical importance of personnel in Jewish education and its centrality in the Lead Communities Project, an educators' survey should be an early and major component of the needs analysis.
+While the first round presentation of the community profile of Jewish education (see above) will compile presently available information on personnel, there are likely to be large gaps.
 Quality information about this fundamental human resource is invaluable, first for identifying priorities for improving the profession, and later for assessing the impact of community initiatives.
-Box 4 contains ideas for areas to cover in a survey of Jewish education personnel.
+Box 5 contains ideas for areas to cover in a survey of Jewish education personnel.
+Adapting or building upon educator surveys undertaken in recent years by other communities is also recommended.
+Communities may contact CIJE for assistance in identifying useful prototypes.